Mosquito & Tick Control Programs

 Tailored programs can prepare your property for spot needs like an outdoor party, or offer season-long suppression for maximum protection.
 Discuss your concerns with our specially licensed staff and learn how to improve your safety in numerous ways.
 Whether your concern is about health or comfort, our staff can help devise a strategy tailored to meet the specific needs of your site.

-Here at Urban Tree Service, we agree that mosquitoes are a nuisance and with New Hampshire’s first confirmed case of EEE in the headlines, many homeowners and outdoor enthusiasts are looking to protect themselves and their families.
+Here at Urban Tree Service, we agree that mosquitoes are not just a nuisance but a potential health hazard, with each summer bringing more confirmed cases of positive test for EEE or West Nile Virus.
+For this reason, many homeowners and outdoor enthusiasts are looking to protect themselves and their families.
 There are a few things you can do to help safeguard yourself from mosquitoes that may be carrying the virus.

 Have the perimeter of your property sprayed